-During the nearly years I have lived in years I have seen house numbers increase without comparable increase in the services which support the area.
-The additional housing has already placed more pressure on the existing inadequate education, health care facilities and utility service provision.
-However, that growth is insignificant compared to the proposed NE Thatcham development which clearly has not been sufficiently thought through and is totally unsound.
+I have lived in grant for the last years.
+During that time I have seen house numbers increase, placing additional pressures on the existing inadequate education and health care facilities, but nothing like that proposed by the NE Thatcham development which quite clearly has been ill thought through and is totally unsound.